Aaron Edwards

 Aaron Edwards (born 2 March 1984) is a former professional Australian rules footballer who played for the West Coast Eagles, North Melbourne Football Club and Richmond Football Club in the Australian Football League (AFL).
 Edwards also played for the Frankston Football Club in the Victorian Football League (VFL) and in 2022 played in the Southern Football Netball League for St Kilda City.

 Early life

 Edwards was born in Samoa to a Samoan mother and New Zealand father.
-He migrated with his family to Australia at the age of two (1986) and played rugby union until the age of 13.
-He played rugby union for Endeavour Hills in Victoria on the same team as Australian Wallabies winger Digby Ioane.
+He migrated with his family to Australia at the age of four (1988) and played rugby union until the age of 13.
+He played rugby union for Endeavour Hills in Victoria on the same team as Australia national rugby union team winger Digby Ioane.
 Edwards also played soccer before trying Australian rules football.

 He played his junior football with the Hampton Park Junior Football Club and the Seaford Football Club before being selected to play for the Dandenong Stingrays in the TAC Cup.
 In 2001, while still a junior playing in the Mornington Peninsula region, Edwards represented Samoa, playing for the Samoa national team in an international match against Nauru during Nauru's tour of Australia.